 Environmental Action Team

-Our primary areas of focus in 2020-21 include climate change and water quality.
-We are interested in clean energy action by our local governments and the state, including steps to implement the 2019 NC Clean Energy Plan.
+Our current focus areas are climate change and air and water quality.
+We encourage clean energy action by our local governments and the state, including steps to implement the 2019 NC Clean Energy Plan.
 We support increased use of renewables by Duke Energy.
-Water and air quality issues we are following include offshore seismic testing and oil drilling, GenX and PFAS in the Cape Fear River, and factory farm animal waste, and methyl bromide emissions.
+Water and air quality issues we follow closely include GenX and PFAS in the Cape Fear River, offshore seismic testing and oil drilling, factory farm animal waste, and methyl bromide emissions.
 Environmental justice is an important component of our advocacy.
-We respond to a variety of local and regional environmental issues as they arise and partner with local environmental organizations on education and advocacy.
+We respond to a variety of local and regional environmental issues as they arise.

 Education Action Team